• Luke Baker, Port Macquarie

 Stewart Hambrett

-Stewart Hambrett lives and works in Port Macquarie.
-His contemporary artworks capture the essence of a moment or feeling and express the unpredictability of life.
-Stewart has been included in numerous group and solo exhibitions, winning over 40 accolades in his art career including a number of first prizes.
+Stewart Hambrett captures the essence of a moment and expresses the unpredictability of life.
+Stewart has been included in numerous group and solo exhibitions, winning over 40 accolades including a number of first prizes.

 Malcolm Harding

-Malcolm Harding employs techniques of chance, decalcomania and frottage to create organisms such as cells, amoeba, planets or stars.
-This World and Another explores the similarities between artistic abstraction and scientific representation.
-At Luminance Gallery from 6 March - 3 April 2025.
+Malcolm employs techniques of chance, decalcomania and frottage to create organisms such as cells, amoeba, planets or stars.
+His work explores the similarities between artistic abstraction and scientific representation.

 Suzannah Jones